 When someone’s negligence results in another’s physical injuries, the injured party may be entitled to financial compensation for his or her medical bills, lost wages, and other direct damages.
-But these compensatory damages are often only a small part of the picture.
+But these compensatory pain and suffering damages are often only a small part of the picture.

 What Are Non-Economic Damages?

-These damages can include, but are not limited to:
+These Pain and Suffering can include, but are not limited to:

 - Physical and mental pain and suffering.
 Specifics will vary, but this category includes the intangible costs associated with the pain of injury and recovery.
 You may deal with more aches and pains than you did before your accident, or be forced to change your daily routines to accommodate the reality of your injury.